 If you do decide to take part you will be given this information sheet to keep, and you will be asked to initial and sign a consent form or provide verbal consent.
-As part of this, you will be asked to consent to an audio-recording of the interview as this is essential for the study.
-It is important that you are comfortable throughout the interview and the recording process.
+As part of this, you will be asked to consent to audio-recordings of the workshops as this is essential for the study.
+It is important that you are comfortable throughout the workshops and the recording process.
 If you need a break, please mention it to the researcher.
-The conversation can be paused at any time.
+You can take a break at any time.